tam17aki/music-esprit-python/README.md

 [3] R.O.
 Schmidt, “Multiple emitter location and signal parameter estimation,” IEEE Trans.
 Antennas and Propagat., vol. AP-34, no. 3, pp. 276-280, 1986.

-[4] A. Barabell, "Improving the resolution performance of eigenstructure-based direction-finding algorithms," ICASSP '83.
-IEEE International Conference on Acoustics, Speech, and Signal Processing, Boston, MA, USA, 1983, pp. 336-339, doi: 10.1109/ICASSP.1983.1172124.
+[4] A. Barabell, "Improving the resolution performance of eigenstructure-based direction-finding algorithms," in IEEE International Conference on Acoustics, Speech, and Signal Processing, vol. 8, pp. 336-339, 1983.

+[5] O. Das, J. S. Abel, J. O. Smith III, "FAST MUSIC - An Efficient Implementation of The Music Algorithm For Frequency Estimation of Approximately Periodic Signals," International Conference on Digital Audio Effects (DAFx), vol.21, pp.342-348, 2018.

-[5].
-R. Kumaresan and D. W. Tufts, "Estimating the Angles of Arrival of Multiple Plane Waves," in IEEE Transactions on Aerospace and Electronic Systems, vol. AES-19, no. 1, pp. 134-139, 1983.
+[6] R. Kumaresan and D. W. Tufts, "Estimating the Angles of Arrival of Multiple Plane Waves," in IEEE Transactions on Aerospace and Electronic Systems, vol. AES-19, no. 1, pp. 134-139, 1983.

-[6] R. Roy and T. Kailath, "ESPRIT-estimation of signal parameters via rotational invariance techniques," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37, no. 7, pp. 984-995, 1989.
+[7] R. Roy and T. Kailath, "ESPRIT-estimation of signal parameters via rotational invariance techniques," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37, no. 7, pp. 984-995, 1989.

-[7] M. Haardt and J. A. Nossek, "Unitary ESPRIT: how to obtain increased estimation accuracy with a reduced computational burden," in IEEE Transactions on Signal Processing, vol. 43, no. 5, pp. 1232-1242, 1995.
+[8] M. Haardt and J. A. Nossek, "Unitary ESPRIT: how to obtain increased estimation accuracy with a reduced computational burden," in IEEE Transactions on Signal Processing, vol. 43, no. 5, pp. 1232-1242, 1995.

-[8] P. Stoica, T. Soderstrom and F. Ti, "Asymptotic properties of the high-order Yule-Walker estimates of sinusoidal frequencies," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37, no. 11, pp. 1721-1734, 1989.
+[9] P. Stoica, T. Soderstrom and F. Ti, "Asymptotic properties of the high-order Yule-Walker estimates of sinusoidal frequencies," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37, no. 11, pp. 1721-1734, 1989.

-[9] P. Stoica and R. Moses, "Spectral Analysis of Signals," Pearson Prentice Hall, 2005.
+[10] P. Stoica and R. Moses, "Spectral Analysis of Signals," Pearson Prentice Hall, 2005.